As an Amazon Associate we may earn from qualifying purchases.

 It offers the newborn a comfortable, familiar object no matter where they are, such as on the ground in front of a Montessori mirror.

-A wall mirror is also great to use during the ever essential tummy time.
+Similar to black and white contrast cards, a Montessori mirror is also great to use during the ever essential tummy time.

 Tummy time helps develop strong shoulder and neck muscles for your baby.
 It promotes the development of gross motor skills so that your baby can lift his head when lying on his stomach, move his head from side to side, and hold it steady while sitting.